spacelab-ufsc/interface-board/README.md

 ## Overview

 Interstage Interface Panels (IIP) are vertical mounted PCBs designed to give external access to the modules inside of a 2U or 3U CubeSat during final assembly, integration and testing.
-IIP is composed by 3 different boards, the complete set allows for the nanosatellite to be charged, programed and debugged.
+IIP is composed by 4 different boards, the complete set allows for the nanosatellite to be charged, programed and debugged.

+## Repository Organization
+	- doc: IIP documentation.
+	- hardware: IIP hardware project (sources and outputs).

+## Releases

+The IIP hardware releases are synchronized in order to garantee compatibility.
+Refer to the [documentation](https://github.com/spacelab-ufsc/interface-board/tree/master/doc) for compatibility notes.

 ## License